-Ponstan Forte tablets contain mefenamic acid which is a non-steroidal anti-inflammatory drug (NSAID).
+Ponstan capsules contain mefenamic acid which is a non-steroidal anti-inflammatory drug (NSAID).

-- They can help to relieve:
+They can help to relieve:

-- symptoms of inflammation, such as redness and swelling • pain and discomfort caused by arthritis, muscular or
+- symptoms of inflammation, such as redness and swelling - pain and discomfort caused by arthritis, muscular or rheumatic disorders - headache, muscle ache or toothache - pain after operations, trauma childbirth pain - fever in children - painful or heavy periods.

-- rheumatic disorders

-- headache, muscle ache or toothache

-- pain after operations, trauma

-- childbirth pain

-- painful or heavy periods.